Type 2 Diabetes Guide

 • Foot 'trauma' such as ingrown toenails, athlete's foot, yellowing toenails, calluses or corns.
 These could indicate bacterial infections or perhaps recurring foot problems.

-• Numbness.
-Diabetic neuropathy, or nerve damage, is not uncommon.
+• Numbness. , or nerve damage, is not uncommon.
 Numbness is a problem because it may prevent you from feeling pain.
 If you have a wound and don't notice it, it could worsen and become infected before you even realize it's there.

-• Pain.
+• Pain. can have many causes.
 You may have bruised or sprained your foot; there could be an infection; poor circulation; or perhaps your shoes don't fit properly.

 • Swollen feet.
-This might be caused by something as mild as improperly fitting shoes, but could also be a sign of poor circulation, inflammation, or infection.
+This might be caused by something as mild as improperly fitting , but could also be a sign of poor circulation, inflammation, or infection.

-Regular exercise and a diabetes treatment plan can help to improve circulation, control blood glucose levels, and minimize the risk of additional health problems including diabetes foot symptoms.
-Following a good diabetes foot care program can also help to alleviate symptoms.
+Regular and a plan can help to improve circulation, control blood glucose levels, and minimize the risk of additional including diabetes foot symptoms.
+Following a good program can also help to alleviate symptoms.

 The information on this website is based on our own research and personal experience, and is not a substitute for medical advice.
 Questions about your health and individual situation should be directed to your doctor.